bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Decompression requires the taking of square roots in GF(p^2).
 To compute the square root of A=a0+a1\*i, take the square root c of a0^2+a1^2 in GF(p).
 If there is no solution, there is no square root.
-Now compute t^2=(c+a0)/2, and u^2=(c-a0)/2, and the square root is t+u\*i or t-u\*i.
-One, two, or neither of these may be correct.
-If neither, then there is no square root.
-If one, the other square root is the negation of the answer, and if both, both square roots have been found.
+Now compute t^2=(c+a0)/2, and attempt to take the square root t.
+If the attempt fails, negate c and try again.
+If this also fails, there is no square root.
+If t is zero, then let u=sqrt(-a0).
+Otherwise let u=a1/(2t).
+The square roots of A are then t+u\*i and -t-u\*i.

 To compute a square root of a in GF(p), take a^((p-3)/4) and check it for correctness.
 If incorrect a has no square root.

 In the Python code samples below, we represent elements of GF(p^2) as Python tuples, with two elements, (x0, x1) = x0 + x1*i.
 Likewise, points are